opendevshop/devshop/install.md

 The script is designed to work on any Debian or RedHat/CentOS server.
 Please file issues if you have any problems with it.

+Our git tags are our releases.
+0.x the current branch.

+If you wish to try a tagged release, see https://github.com/opendevshop/devshop/releases for the latest.

 Setup
 -----